Genesiss Hospital Our Treatment Arrow icon pointing right

 Therapy / Procedure Used When Purpose

-Bladder training / pelvic floor therapy OAB or incontinence Improves control, reduces leakage
+Bladder training / pelvic floor therapy OAB or incontinence Improves control and reduces leakage

-Cystoscopy (diagnostic) Recurrent symptoms, blood in urine Visual evaluation of bladder & outlet
+Cystoscopy (diagnostic) Recurrent symptoms, blood in urine, unclear cause Helps evaluate bladder lining and outlet

-Urodynamic testing Complex incontinence or retention Measures bladder function
+Urodynamic testing (functional) Complex incontinence/retention Measures bladder function to guide treatment

-Botox therapy OAB not responding to medication Reduces bladder overactivity
+Botox therapy (selected cases) OAB not responding to medication Reduces bladder overactivity

 How Doctors Decide the Right Treatment